-Determining the relevance and suitability of previous studies for the Master's degree programme in Business and Human Resource Education will be based on the documents enclosed in the application (see: "Required application documents" on the previous website).
+Determining the relevance and suitability of previous studies for the Master's degree programme in Business and Human Resource Education will be based on the documents enclosed in the application.

 The Master's Programme in Business and Human Resource Education is accredited (ZEvA Hannover).

 Fortunately enough I was able to find StudyPortals.
 Right from the start of the application to getting the confirmation of admission I was using StudyPortals.